 - What do I need?

-- Apart from Little Printer, you’ll also need an internet router with a spare Ethernet socket, an active connection to the internet, and a smartphone.
+- Apart from Little Printer, you’ll also need a standard internet router with a spare Ethernet socket, an active connection to the internet, and a smartphone (see below).

 - Why do I need a smartphone?

 - So you can register your Little Printer, enabling you to personalise it with your details and to manage the publications you subscribe to.
 Little Printer will work with iPhone, Android smartphones and Windows Phone.
 There’s no app to download.

 - That’s correct.
 You control Little Printer via the web browser on your smartphone.

 - No. Little Printer is a low-bandwidth technology.